Live and work in the Oregon Wilderness!

 All of our work is based around one simple idea: people will protect what they care about, and they will care about what they know.
 Through our outdoor school, summer camps, and workshop programs, we bring kids and adults face-to-face with the outdoor places that make Oregon great—pristine mountain streams, uncut vistas, and old-growth forests.

 The Employee Experience

-- Flexibility: You make quick and confident decisions in the face of ambiguity.
-You are open to and excited by the unpredictability that comes with working in a 1929 mining town in the woods.
+Challenges motivate you; you are open to and excited by the unpredictability that comes with working in a 1929 mining town in the woods.

-- Fun: You have your own unique personality.
+You have your own unique personality.
 Perhaps you play a musical instrument or teach yoga or practice bird calls.
 You enjoy solo time in your cabin just as much as social staff barbecues.